Recorded Webinars and Frequently Asked Questions (FAQs)

 Convocation is a high-energy concert with welcome remarks from senior leadership and student performances.
 Convocation is held each year during fall orientation only.
 It is livestreamed and recorded for anyone unable to attend.

-The Black Scholars Initiative (BSI) is a first-year program for entering Berklee College of Music and Boston Conservatory at Berklee students who chose to self-identify as Black or African American on their College or Conservatory application.
-The overall goal of the BSI is to foster a strong sense of community, support, belonging, and cultural understanding on campus.
-The BSI program kicks off with a pre-orientation week program ahead of each fall semester.
+Every fall, we offer pre-orientation programs including the Black Scholars Initiative (BSI), SOMOS Latinx, the neurodivergent student program, and more.
+Programs differ year to year.
+The overall goal of our pre-orientation programs is to foster a strong sense of community, support, belonging, and cultural understanding on campus.
+These programs kicks off a few days up to a week ahead of each fall semester.
 Pre-orientation week activities are for enrolled students.
-For more information about BSI, please visit berklee.edu/BSI.
+For more information, visit our Identity-Based Programs webpage.

 Is there parking during orientation week?